onap/policy-parent/docs/pap/pap.rst

 .. contents::
     :depth: 3

-The PAP keeps track of PDPs, supporting the deployment of PDP groups and the deployment of a *policy set* across those PDP groups.
+The Policy Administration Point (PAP) keeps track of PDPs, supporting the deployment of PDP groups and the deployment of a policies across those PDP groups.
 Policies are created using the Policy API, but are deployed via the PAP.

-A PAP is stateless in a RESTful sense, using the database (persistent storage) to track PDPs and the deployment of policies to those PDPs.
-In short, policy management on PDPs is the responsibility of PAPs; management of policy sets or policies by any other manner is not permitted.
+The PAP is stateless in a RESTful sense, using the database (persistent storage) to track PDPs and the deployment of policies to those PDPs.
+In short, policy management on PDPs is the responsibility of PAP; management of policies by any other manner is not permitted.

 Because the PDP is the main unit of scalability in the Policy Framework, the framework is designed to allow PDPs in a PDP group to arbitrarily appear and disappear and for policy consistency across all PDPs in a PDP group to be easily maintained.
 The PAP is responsible for controlling the state across the PDPs in a PDP group.
-The PAP interacts with the Policy database and transfers policy sets to PDPs.
+The PAP interacts with the policy database and transfers policies to PDPs.

-There are a number of rules for PDP group and PDP state management:

-1. Only one version of a PDP group may be ACTIVE at any time

-2. If a PDP group with a certain version is ACTIVE and a later version   of the same PDP group is activated, then the system upgrades the PDP group

-3. If a PDP group with a certain version is ACTIVE and an earlier version of the same PDP group is activated, then the system downgrades the PDP group

-4. There is no restriction on the number of PASSIVE versions of a PDP group that can exist in the system

 1 APIs